elixir-europe/MARS/repository-services/repository-api.md

   * More types to be added as development continues
 * (optional) `path` is a JSON query to the pertinent part of the ISA-JSON, defined as described in the accession object section.
 For example, this might point to an object missing a required field, or an md5 checksum that didn’t match a particular file.

 The error objects being returned by the repository may be used by developers to improve data producing or brokering platforms, and as a last resort will be used to provide feedback on problems with the submission to the end user.
-Accordingly repositories should set error messages accordingly, i.e. human-readable, informative, and actionable.
+Repositories should set error messages accordingly, i.e. human-readable, informative, and actionable.

 Besides this error reporting, the service should employ other HTTP error codes as usual (e.g. 401).